unmono/pdf-stickers/README.md

     or

-    `. install.sh -p python3.12` or whatever installed interpreter name if you need to use non-default interpreter
+    `. install.sh -p python3.12` or whatever installed interpreter name, if you need to use non-default one

     or